openvinotoolkit/openvino/docs/MO_DG/prepare_model/Additional_Optimizations.md

 Some preprocessing may require setting of input layouts, for example: batch setting, application of mean or scales, and reversing input channels (BGR<->RGB).

-Layout defines which dimensions are located in shape and can be specified for both inputs and outputs.
-For layout syntax check the [Layout API overview](../../OV_Runtime_UG/layout_overview.md).
+Layout defines meaning of dimensions in shape and can be specified for both inputs and outputs.
+For the layout syntax, check the [Layout API overview](../../OV_Runtime_UG/layout_overview.md).
-To specify layout, you can use either `--layout` or `--source_layout` followed by the layout value.
+To specify the layout, you can use `--layout` option followed by the layout value.

 For example, for Tensorflow\* `nasnet_large` model that was exported to ONNX format and thus has input with `NHWC` layout:

 ```
-mo --input_model tf_nasnet_large.onnx --source_layout nhwc
 mo --input_model tf_nasnet_large.onnx --layout nhwc
 ```